10 Most Important Summer Gardening Jobs

 Check out more tips on lighting in our article Garden Trend: Outdoor Lightning

 What would an Australian backyard be without a barbecue?
 Even apartment dwellers with a modest balcony can usually squeeze in a tripod model to cook up a sausage sizzle.
 Regular cleaning is part and parcel of owning a barbecue.
 Check out our guide on How to clean your BBQ.

 If you cook outside a lot, it may be worth adding a small fridge to your barbecue area.
 It’s perfect for keeping meat at hand yet out of the sun – and for storing icy beverages for the chef.

 Don’t forget to look after your outdoor furniture.
-Scrub wooden furniture at least once a year to get rid of any mould.
+Scrub wooden furniture at least once a year to get rid of any mold.
 Hint: hire a high-pressure water cleaner and you’ll get the job done in a fraction of the time.
 Wash the soft furnishings, such as seat and cushion covers.